-Mandatory alcohol education, assessment and treatment laws require attendance at DUI prevention programs geared toward alcohol education or therapy.
-Sometimes, as part of a suspended sentencing arrangement or condition of probation, a judge may order DUI/DWI offenders to attend such programs to teach them about alcohol dependency and the consequences of DUI.
+Judges sometimes order DUI/DWI offenders to attend prevention programs geared toward alcohol education or therapy.
+This is often a condition of a suspended sentence or condition of probation.
+The goal is to teach offenders about alcohol dependency and the consequences of DUI.

-DUI offenders who successfully complete the terms of their alcohol education or therapy program sometimes may have their driving privileges restored.
-Conversely, offenders who fail to comply with the terms of their program are not eligible for license reinstatement and may be returned to the courts for further action.
+DUI offenders who successfully complete the terms of their DUI classes or therapy program may have their driving privileges restored.
+Conversely, offenders who fail to comply with the terms of their program aren't eligible for license reinstatement and may be returned to the courts for further action.

 DUI School Eligibility

-Eligibility of alcohol education and treatment programs is not automatic, unless it is mandatory.
+Eligibility for alcohol education and treatment programs isn't automatic unless it's mandatory.
 Factors a judge may consider when deciding whether to allow alcohol education include:

-- Whether you have any prior DUI charges (for example, as a first-time, repeat or multiple offender)
+- Whether you have any prior DUI charges and are a repeat offender

-- Your blood alcohol content when you were arrested
+- Your blood alcohol content at the time of your arrest

 - Whether you have previously participated in a similar program

-Even if the judge does not order alcohol education as part of a DUI sentence, some states require you to attend alcohol education courses or therapy in order to get your driver's license reinstated after a DUI.
-In these states, you'll need to complete alcohol education or therapy in a state-approved behavioral health program and provide proof of attendance to the state's DMV office.
+The judge may not order alcohol education as part of a DUI sentence.
+Even so, some states require you to attend alcohol education courses or therapy to reinstate your driver's license after a DUI.
+In these states, you must complete alcohol education or therapy in a state-approved behavioral health program.
+You'll also need to provide proof of attendance to your state's DMV office.

 Types of Alcohol Education and Therapy Programs

-For instance, the standard first-offender alcohol education program might require attendance at a three-hour session for 12 weeks, or approximately 36 hours of course work.
-It may be possible to get a restricted driver's license to allow for driving to and from the program.
+For instance, a standard first-offender alcohol education program might require attendance at a three-hour session for 12 weeks.
+This amounts to approximately 36 hours of coursework.
+Getting a restricted driver's license may be possible to allow for driving to and from the program.

-The standard program for second-offenders, however, may be divided into several phases, and typically begins with mandatory attendance at weekly sessions, gradually changing to every other week.
+However, the standard program for second offenders may be divided into several phases.
+This program usually begins with mandatory attendance at weekly sessions and gradually changes to sessions every other week.

 Specific Alcohol Education and Treatment Programs

-One of the most well-known alcohol education and treatment program in the country is Alcoholics Anonymous, frequently referred to as "A.A."
-There are A.A. chapters in every state of the country and in many local cities.
-In these classes, there is generally an open discussion centered upon the harmful effects of alcohol and consequences of drunk driving.
-Typically, there is open and frank discussion about a person's particular situation, as well as a discussion to help identify symptoms of (and treatments for) alcohol abuse.
+One of the most well-known alcohol education and treatment programs is Alcoholics Anonymous (AA).
+There are AA chapters in every state of the country and in many cities.
+In these classes, there is usually a discussion on the harmful effects of alcohol and the consequences of drunk driving.
+There is often an open discussion about someone's specific situation.
+There is also a discussion to help identify symptoms of, and treatments for, alcohol abuse.

-Besides Alcoholics Anonymous, there are other schools and treatment programs designed to help DUI offenders to stop drunk driving, such as Mothers Against Drunk Driving (M.A.D.D.).
-M.A.D.D. often partners with organizations to share personal stories of friends or family members who were victims of drunk driving and works to make DUI laws tougher.
-Check with your state's National Highway Safety Commission's website for information and locations of alcohol education and treatment programs in your area.
+Besides Alcoholics Anonymous, other schools and treatment programs exist to help DUI offenders and prevent drunk driving.
+One example is Mothers Against Drunk Driving (M.A.D.D.).
+M.A.D.D. often partners with organizations to share personal stories of friends or family members who were victims of drunk driving.
+M.A.D.D. aims to make DUI laws tougher.
+Check with the National Highway Safety Commission's website for locations of alcohol education and treatment programs near you.

-Don't Go it Alone: Hire an Attorney for Your DUI Case
+Don't Go It Alone: Hire an Attorney for Your Driving Under the Influence Case